Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 Instructions

-1. Mill 4.5 cup of hard white wheat berries. (*See notes on alternative method for an even softer loaf)
+- Mill 4.5 cup of hard white wheat berries. (*See notes below on alternative autolyse method for an even softer loaf.
+I usually add this step unless I'm in a hurry.)

-2. Add the hot water, olive oil, sugar, eggs and salt to mixing bowl of stand mixer.
+- Add the hot water, olive oil, sugar, egg, salt and sunflower lecithin (optional) to mixing bowl of stand mixer.

-5. Mix until combined, then begin adding enough flour (1/2 cup at a time), until dough pulls away from the bowl.
+- Slowly mix until combined, then begin adding enough flour (1/2 cup at a time), until most of the dough pulls away from the bowl.
+Note: Add the flour slowly!
+It takes a while for the flour to absorb the liquids, and it's easy to add too much flour to this recipe.

-6. Mix (knead) on speed 2 for about 12 minutes.
-If dough seems sticky after this point, add another 1/4 cup of flour at a time until dough is a soft, but not sticky texture.
-Add another few minutes of mixing with every 1/4 cup of flour added.
+- Mix (knead) on speed 2 for about 12 minutes.
+If dough seems sticky after this point, add another 1/4 cup of flour at a time until dough is a soft, moist, but not gooey-sticky texture.
+Add another minute of mixing with every 1/4 cup of flour added.

-9. Transfer to a large bowl (at least twice the size of the dough).
+- Transfer to a large bowl (at least twice the size of the dough).
 Cover with plastic wrap, then a kitchen towel.
+OR cover with two thin flour sack towels (I'm transitioning to using only these in my kitchen.)

-11. After dough has doubled, divide into two equal portions and place in two greased loaf pans (or line with parchment paper).
+- After dough has doubled or nearly doubled, divide into two equal portions.
+Use a little flour to shape into loaves, and place in two greased (buttered) loaf pans (or line with parchment paper).
 You can use regular-sized 1-lb loaf pans for taller loaves, or the longer bread pans that hold approx. 2 lbs (13x5 in) for a larger, more standard bread loaf.

-12. Brush olive oil (or olive oil cooking spray) onto plastic wrap and place over both loaf pans.
-Place a kitchen towel on top of both.
+- Brush olive oil (or olive oil cooking spray) onto plastic wrap and place over both loaf pans; top with a kitchen towel.
+Again, instead of plastic wrap, you can use two flour sack towels.

-13. Return pans to your warm countertop and let rise again for approximately 1 hour, or until dough is sufficiently risen above the rim of your loaf pans.
-(Again, let rise another 30 minutes if it hasn't risen enough.)
+- Return pans to your warm countertop and let rise again for approximately 1 hour, or until dough is just risen above the rim of your loaf pans.
+The initial higher oven temp will help finish the rising process, in most cases- keep this in mind so you don't over-proof your dough.

-15. Carefully remove the towel and plastic wrap from loaves and place in preheated oven.
+- Carefully remove the towel (and plastic wrap, if using this) from loaves and place in preheated oven.
 Bake for 10 minutes at 400 degrees.

-18. Transfer to a wire rack to cool.
+- Transfer to a wire rack to cool.
+Slice with a large serrated bread knife.
 Enjoy!

 Notes

-*Alternate method: for an even softer loaf, start by taking 3.5 cups of your freshly milled flour and using a large spoon, mix with all the hot water in a mixing bowl.
-Cover bowl with plastic wrap.
-Let sit for a few hours on the counter, up to overnight.
-Transfer soaked flour to the bowl of stand mixer.
-Add the oil, eggs, sugar, salt and yeast.
+*Alternate method: for an even softer loaf, try the autolyse method.
+Start by taking 3.5 cups of your freshly milled flour and mix with all the hot water in your mixing bowl.
+Cover bowl with plastic wrap or a kitchen towel.
+Let sit for anywhere from 15 minutes up to a few hours if desired.
+Then add the oil, eggs, sugar, salt and yeast.
 Mix on low speed until combined.
 Then proceed with Step #5 above.

 Recommended Products